RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

 \subsection{Classification experiments on ImageNet-1k}

-We perform experiments to validate our method on the ImageNet-1k, which contains a number of 1281167 training sets and 50000 validation sets.
+Currently, for classification tasks, ImageNet-1k is a large-scale dataset that contains 1.28 million training sets, and 50,000 validation sets.
+Therefore, We perform experiments to validate our method on the ImageNet-1k.
 Similar to RFAConv, we construct CBAMConv and CAConv by combining the CBAM and CA, respectively, with an additional 3 $\times$ 3 convolution layer at the end of the CBAM and CA modules.
 We also compare the CAMConv, which is constructed using the channel attention mechanism CAM \cite{woo2018cbam}. we evaluate in ResNet18, ResNet34.
 Specifically, RFAConv, CBAMConv, CAConv, and CAMConv are used to replace (r) the first convolutional layer of BasicBlock in ResNet18 and ResNet34, respectively.
 In general, the new convolution is structured as shown in Table~\ref{resnet}.

 The NewConv in Table~\ref{resnet} represents the convolution mode constructed by the attention mechanism.
 For CAConv, CBAMConv, and CAMConv, it can be considered that CA, CBAM, and CAM are added before the first layer of convolution in BasicBlock.
 In the image classification experiments, we train 100 epochs for each model with batch-size of 128.
 The learning rate start from 0.1 and decrease every 30 epochs, 0.1 times each time.
 In experiments, we follow most of the previous work and report the accuracy for TOP1 and TOP5, respectively.
 Table~\ref{classification1} shows the results produced by different networks on the ImageNet-1K validation set.
-It is clear that replacing the 3$\times$3 convolutional operation with RFAConv significantly improves the recognition results.
+It is clear that replacing the 3 $\times$ 3 convolutional operation with RFAConv significantly improves the recognition results.
 Compared to the baseline models RestNet18 and ResNet34 , the network constructed by RFAConv achieves the best recognition results at the cost of only a small increase in parameters and computational overhead.
 Such as ResNet18 constructed based on RFAConv only adds 0.16 M parameters and 0.09 G computational overhead over the original model, and increases the accuracy by 1.64\% and 1.24\% on TOP1 and TOP5, respectively.
+Whether it is RFAConv, CBAMConv, CAConv, or other convolutional operations constructed for attention mechanisms, it can be seen as adding attention mechanisms in front of convolution.
+So to compare the work of other attention mechanisms added to ResNet, we also compare ECA \cite{wang2020eca}, QEA \cite{zhang2023qea}, QCA \cite{zhang2023qca}, EMAS \cite{sheng2023efficient}, TA \cite{Misra_2021_WACV} and GAM \cite{liu2021global} in Table~\ref{classification1}.
+Compared to these works, RFAConv can still get good performance.